volodya-lombrozo/jmh-benchmark-action/README.md

 ## How It Works

 The `jmh-benchmark-action` automates the process of running JMH benchmarks on both the pull request and the base branch, then compares the results to identify performance changes.
 Here's a simplified overview of the process:

 1. **Check Out Branches**: The action checks out both the pull request branch and the base branch.

 2. **Run Benchmarks**: It runs the specified benchmark command on both branches to generate benchmark results.

 3. **Compare Results**: The action compares the benchmark results from the two branches and generates a report highlighting any performance gains or losses.

 4. **Upload Artifacts**: The action uploads the benchmark comparison report as artifacts for further use, such as posting comments on the pull request.

-This streamlined process ensures that any performance regressions or improvements are clearly identified and reported, helping maintain optimal application performance.

 ## Table of Contents